Steady Slicer brand that specializes in assistive cutting tools for kitchen use

 This project was created during my internship with Studio 930 and was entirely virtual.
 My team consisted of one mechanical engineer, one integrative design student, and two industrial design students.
 My role on the team was the budget manager but mainly consisted of sketching and physical prototyping as well as some research and 3D modeling.

 “In the kitchen when I use knife to prepare a meal or at the table eating I need to focus on holding the food with a fork to cut the meat.
 In the office holding a piece of paper just reminding myself to press down on the table or grasp the paper to hold it in my left hand.” - Karen S. (Al Sigl)

 Using a tool to cut, slice, and chop can be difficult for someone with a disability that affects their fine motor function, grip strength, or finger dexterity.
 For individuals with these disabilities, knives can be too difficult to manipulate while keeping the food they are cutting stable.

 Studio 930 often designs with disabilities in mind.
-Although our design goal started with paralysis in mind, Steady Slicer tools can help those with a variety of disabilities to even the general public.
+Although our design goal started with a focus on paralysis, Steady Slicer tools can help those with a variety of disabilities or even the general public.